 All students who are at least 18 years old may register to vote.
-Students who are nearing their 18th birthday can complete the registration form early if they wish but cannot vote.
-Registration forms are available in the counselor's office and SMHS holds two voter registration drives each year during lunch..
+Students who are nearing their 18th birthday can complete the registration form early if they wish, but cannot vote.
+Registration forms are available in the Counseling Office.
+SMHS holds two voter registration drives each year during lunch.